kof/simpleio/api.md

 Default options, will be overwritten by options passed to the constructor.

-  - `ajax` required jQuery ajax api
+  - `ajax` required jQuery ajax api (web client only)
-  - `url` connection url, default is '/simpleio'
+  - `url` connection url, default is `/simpleio`
-  - `reconnectionDelay` ms amount to wait before to reconnect in case of error, will be increased on every further error until maxReconnectionDelay
+  - `reconnectionDelay` ms amount to wait before to reconnect in case of error, will be increased on every further error until maxReconnectionDelay, default is `1000`
-  - `maxReconnectionDelay` max ms amount to wait before to reconnect in case of error
+  - `maxReconnectionDelay` max ms amount to wait before to reconnect in case of error, default is `10000`
-  - `multiplexDuration` ms amount for multiplexing messages before emitting
+  - `multiplexDuration` ms amount for multiplexing messages before emitting, default is `500`

 ## Client#connect([data])